What is encryption?

 Encryption does nothing on its own.
 It's the user that makes it "dangerous."

 Some folks in some governments claim that having encryption technology available to the end user (that'd be you and me) is dangerous because it makes it impossible to monitor communications of "persons of interest".
 The argument can sound convincing when we're told that terrorists communicated for months using a service like Facebook or WhatsApp.
-But encryption itself is not a danger to anything and without it, none of our online transactions would be secure, and we would have no guarantee that our chats are private.
+But encryption itself is not a danger to anything and without it, none of our online transactions would be secure and we would have no guarantee that our chats are private.
 At the same time, all the private information on our phones would be easily accessible by anyone with the right tools and motivation.

 If we give up any right to have encryption, we are giving up our privacy.
 Privacy is scary to the government because they want to know when we're not being completely law-abiding.
-The notion that potential criminals can be caught and some crime prevented is great, but it requires that the law-abiding citizens who want to safely buy from Amazon give up that right, too.
+The notion that potential criminals can be caught and some crime prevented is great, but it requires that the law-abiding citizens who want to do something as simple as buy from Amazon give up that right, too.

 Only you can decide if you think encryption should be taken away from the private sector for the greater good, but you do need to know that the technology itself does no harm.
 Like most things, it can be abused by the user.

-Note: Update: February 2018: this post was checked for freshness and updated so people with questions about the basics of encryption can get started on the road to understanding it.